 Real estate developers are always on the lookout for a prime piece of real estate to build new projects.
 One type of land used for new developments is a greenfield site.
-While the name implies that these are green fields such as a meadow or agricultural land, the term refers more broadly to any previously undeveloped piece of land.
+While the name implies that these are green fields like meadows or agricultural land, the term refers more broadly to any previously undeveloped piece of land.

 Here's a closer look at what real estate investors need to know about greenfield developments.